-League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday, at The Club at Stone Ridge.
+League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday at The Club at Stone Ridge.
 Lunch will be from the menu.
-The program will be provided by Lily Akings who will be discussing the high incidence of teen pregnancy.
-The luncheon is informal and time will be allowed for discussion from the floor.
-The public is invited to attend and participate in the discussion.
+The program will be provided by Randy Smith from Barton Community College He teaches in the criminal justice program.
+He was a former KBI agent.
+He will be discussing the high rate of narcotics use and alcoholism in Barton County.

 Members of Preceptor Pi chapter of Beta Sigma Phi present a gift of $453 to Dr. Kyle Krebaum for the Makinna Ann Hope Foundation established by Krebaum and his wife, Tasha, in memory of their daughter, Makinna, with the goal of providing special-needs toys and equipment to local families who have special-needs children.
 Since the chapter's first donation to the Makinna Ann Hope Foundation in 2008, Preceptor Pi has contributed a total of $2,532 to the foundation, which works closely with the local Sunflower Early Education Center to respond to the special needs of the children who attend ...

 Soroptimist International of Great Bend held its regularly scheduled monthly meeting on Wednesday, May 11.
 The purpose of this meeting was to present small financial gifts to two local charities that support women while learning more about their current programming and services.

 The American Legion Post 180 Auxiliary will host a May Meet and Greet in recognition of their new Executive Board members from 4 to 7 p.m. on May 13, at 1011 Kansas Street.
 This is an opportunity to meet the new board members and receive information about the organization, accomplishments, activities and benefits offered to individuals and the community.
 Tea and cookies will to be provided.
 Current members and anyone that may want information about the organization, interested in making new friends or have questions are welcome.